JordanMajd/jordanmajd.github.io/article/2019_12_13_farming_dittos_for_fun_and_profit.md

 ## Checking IVs: Solo

 Preparation:
+- Ensure you have the IV Checker unlocked in the battle tower.
-- Go to options, set save to manual.
+- Go to options, set `Autosave` to `Manual`.
 - Save.

 Process: